Exploiting timing information in event-triggered stabilization of linear systems with disturbances

-\begin{remark} {\rm \magenta{For further validation, we have also experimentally implemented the proposed event-triggered control strategy on an inverted pendulum controlled by two propellers as shown in Figure~\ref{fig:sys-components}.
+\begin{remark} {\rm \magenta{For further validation, we have also experimentally implemented the proposed event-triggered control strategy on an inverted pendulum controlled by two propellers as shown in \figref{fig:sys-components}.
 The robot used for the experiments is built using off-the-shelf components.
 Specifically, the frame is built with plywood sheets, we employ an InvenSense MPU6050 MEMS sensor (which consists of a 3-axis accelerometer and a 3-axis gyroscope), using a complementary filter to estimate the pendulum's angle and angular velocity, and we have a Raspberry Pi Model~3 acting as the computation unit as well as the controller.
-Finally, two small DC motors equipped with two identical propellers are used as actuators.
-Figure~\ref{fig:exp_results}(a) shows the evolution of the pendulum angle estimation error $z_1$ in time and Figure~\ref{fig:exp_results}(b) shows the angular position and velocity of the pendulum, where zero angle represents the upright position of the pendulum.
-We also ran a second set of experiments and calculated the information transmission rates using~\eqref{efkfek!!!45hgree} as a function of the delay upper bound, cf. Figure~\ref{fig:exp_results}(c).
+Finally, two small DC motors equipped with two identical propellers are used as actuators. \figref{fig:exp_results}(a) shows the evolution of the pendulum angle estimation error $z_1$ in time and~\figref{fig:exp_results}(b) shows the angular position and velocity of the pendulum, where zero angle represents the upright position of the pendulum.
+We also ran a second set of experiments and calculated the information transmission rates using~\eqref{efkfek!!!45hgree} as a function of the delay upper bound, cf. \figref{fig:exp_results}(c).
 The reason for the larger number of jumps in the experiments compared to the simulation is due to the additional uncertainty introduced by the nonlinear behavior of the system.
-Nevertheless, the same qualitative phase transition behavior is observed in Figure~\ref{simrespand}(d) and Figure~\ref{fig:exp_results}(c).
-The interested reader is referred to~\cite{cdc19paper} for further details of these experiments and validation process.} } \oprocend \end{remark}
+Nevertheless, the same qualitative phase transition behavior is observed in \figref{simrespand}(d) and \figref{fig:exp_results}(c).
+The interested reader is referred to~\cite{cdc19paper} for further details of these experiments and validation\footnote{{The code can also be found at